Alaska Foster Care Travel Permission, License Renewal, and Biennial Status

 Out-of-State Travel with a Foster Child

-What you should do at least 30 days before any planned out-of-state trip:
+What you should do before a planned out-of-state trip:

-- Notify your caseworker in writing of the travel dates, destination, and who will be with the child.
+- Notify your assigned and licensing workers in writing of the travel dates, destination, and travelers.

-- Ask your caseworker whether court approval is required for this specific child's case.
+- Ask whether formal OCS approval, court action, or ICPC is required for this child and trip.

-The 30-day lead time is a practical minimum.
-Caseworkers manage large caseloads — some Anchorage workers carry double the legal limit of 13 cases — and last-minute travel requests often get denied simply because there is not enough time to process the required approvals.
+Caseworkers manage large caseloads — some Anchorage workers carry double the legal limit of 13 cases — and last-minute travel requests can be difficult to process.

 Domestic Travel Within Alaska